mariofilllll/Consumer_Complaints_Analysis/README.md

-# Consumer_Complaints_Analysis
-Analysis of consumer complaints to identify trends and process improvements.

 # Consumer Complaints Analysis

-## Descrizione
-Questo progetto analizza i reclami dei consumatori per identificare trend, problematiche ricorrenti e opportunità di miglioramento nei processi aziendali.

-## Tecnologie
-- Excel per l'analisi e la visualizzazione dei dati

-## Risultati
+## Description
-- Identificazione dei reclami più comuni.
-- Suggerimenti per migliorare la soddisfazione del cliente e ottimizzare i processi aziendali.
+This project analyzes consumer complaints to identify trends, recurring issues, and opportunities for process improvement.

-## File Inclusi
+## Included Files
-- **Analisi dei reclami dei consumatori - Mario Filizzola.xlsx:** Dataset e analisi.
+- **Consumer Complaints Analysis - Mario Filizzola.xlsx:** Dataset and analysis.

+## Objectives
+- Identify the most common complaints.
+- Propose solutions to enhance customer satisfaction.
+- Provide recommendations to optimize business processes.

+## Tools
+- Microsoft Excel for data analysis and visualization.

-## Contatti
+## Contact
-Per ulteriori dettagli, non esitare a contattarmi.
+For more details or collaboration opportunities, feel free to contact me on [LinkedIn](https://www.linkedin.com/in/mario-filizzola-58798a206/) or via [email](filizzolamario@gmail.com).